-I gave this course yearly during 1994 - 2007 to masters students (132 in total) at the former Sterrekundig Instituut of Utrecht University.
+I gave this course RTSA yearly during 1994 - 2007 to masters students (132 in total) at the former Sterrekundig Instituut of Utrecht University.
 The main topic is the classical theory of radiative transfer for explaining stellar spectra.
 It needs relatively much attention to be mastered.
 Radiative transfer in gaseous media that are neither optically thin nor fully opaque and scatter to boot is a key part of astrophysics but not a transparent subject.
 These course notes represent a middle road between Mihalas' Stellar Atmospheres (graduate level and up) and the books by Novotny and Boehm-Vitense (undergraduate level).
 They are at about the level of Gray's The observation and analysis of stellar photospheres but emphasize NLTE radiative transfer rather than observational techniques and data interpretation.

 The printing of these course notes may take hours because they unpack to about 160 Mbyte PostScript, due to many scanned graphs.
 If you share a printer with others you might print them overnight, or in parts using the “from-to” button in your pdf reader print menu.
 A black & white printer suffices.